dyaliCode/formly-react/documentation/docs/gettingstarted/quick-start.md

 ## Introduction

-With Svelte Formly you can generate a dynamic forms with custom rules and styles for web application's sveltejs and sveltekit.
+With FormlyJS you can generate a dynamic forms with custom rules and styles for web application's react, solid and svelte.

 :::info Advantages